element-hq/policies/homeserver/privacy_notice.md

 Data privacy is important, and we want you to understand the issues involved.
 For that reason we decided to use plain English instead as much as possible, to make our terms as clear as possible.
 Some sections still have room for improvement - we plan to tackle these over time.

-When you read ‘the {{ policy_homeserver }} homeserver’ or ‘the Service’ below, it refers to the services made available at **{{ policy_homeserver }}** which store your account and personal conversation history, provide services such as bots and bridges, and communicate via the open Matrix decentralised communication protocol with the public Matrix Network.
+When you read ‘the {{ policy_homeserver }} homeserver' or ‘the Service' below, it refers to the services made available at **{{ policy_homeserver }}** which store your account and personal conversation history, provide services such as bots and bridges, and communicate via the open Matrix decentralised communication protocol with the public Matrix Network.

 Where you read *New Vector*, *New Vector Ltd.* or *we *or* us* below, it refers to New Vector Ltd., and its French subsidiary: New Vector SARL and their agents. **This agreement does not apply to Matrix servers run by anyone else - Matrix is an open network like the Web and this agreement only applies to the server ({{ policy_homeserver }}) provided by New Vector Ltd.**